 The 2010 Bond Fund is used to account for the proceeds of the 2010 General Obligation Bonds.
-The proceeds will be used for various capital projects including construction of a new storm water projects.
+The proceeds were used for various capital projects including construction of a new storm water projects.

 The 2013 Bond Fund is used to account for the proceeds of the 2013 General Obligation Bonds.
-The proceeds will be used for a new fire and EMS facility.
+The proceeds were used for a new fire and EMS facility.

-The Street Improvement Fund accounts for 0.527 mills of the property tax levy used to fund major street and road improvements, including the annual paving program and road reconstruction.
+The Street Improvement Fund accounts for 0.585 mills of the property tax levy used to fund major street and road improvements, including the annual paving program and road reconstruction.